mayocat/mayocat.js/README.md

 # Mayocat.js

-_Mayocat.js_ is a library providing various tools for your Mayocat themes.
+_Mayocat.js_ is an optional script that can help building Mayocat themes.

 ## Installation

-To use _Mayocat.js_ on your theme, install it with [Bower](http://bower.io/):
+To use _Mayocat.js_ on your theme you can install it with [Bower](http://bower.io/):

 ```
 bower install mayocat.js